openstack/ansible-hardening/doc/source/getting-started.rst

 The variables provided in the ``vars`` section can enable, disable, or alter configuration for various tasks in the ansible-hardening role.
-For more details on the available variables, refer to the :ref:`hardening-domains_label` section.
+For more details on the available variables, refer to the :ref:`hardening_domains_label` section.

 .. note::